Chris Pringle (politician): Career

 Pringle is a businessman and real estate agent from Mobile, Alabama, whose clients include Southern Timberlands.
 He is also a member of the Gulf Coast Conservation Association.
-He served as finance director or regional director for the political campaigns of Perry Hand, Guy Hunt, Bob Dole, Sonny Callahan and Thomas J. Harrelson, as well as on the congressional staffs of Congressmen Jack Edwards and Sonny Callahan.
+He was finance director or regional director for the political campaigns of Perry Hand, Guy Hunt, Bob Dole, Sonny Callahan and Thomas J. Harrelson, as well as on the congressional staffs of Congressmen Jack Edwards and Sonny Callahan.

 Pringle first won election in his own right to the Alabama House of Representatives in 1994, from the 101st district.
 He defeated decade-long incumbent Ken Kvalheim in the Republican primary.
 In the general election Pringle defeated Mary Zoghby, an incumbent Democrat from the 97th district, whose district had changed after census reapportionment.
 Pringle won re-election until 2002, when he decided to give up his seat in the Alabama House in order to run for the U.S. House of Representatives from Alabama's First Congressional District upon Sonny Callahan's retirement.
 However, Jo Bonner defeated Pringle and five other candidates in the Republican primary and also won the general election.